Boat positions

-In the sport of rowing, each rower is numbered by boat position in ascending order from the bow to the stern (with the exception of single sculls).
+In the sport of rowing, each rower is numbered by boat position in ascending order from the bow to the stern (with the exception of a single scull).
 The person who is seated on the first seat is always the 'bow', the closest to the stern is commonly referred to as the 'stroke'.
-There are some exceptions to this: Rowers in continental Europe number from stern up to bow.
+There are some exceptions to this: Rowers in continental Europe number from stern up to bow (not in the Netherlands, there numbering is also from bow, no.1, to stern, no. 8 in an 8).
 Certain crew members have other informal titles and roles.
 Stroke seat in most cases is responsible for keeping pace for the boat, while the coxswain is responsible for the steering of the boat.

 Rowers

 Examples are given for the largest common boat, the sweep oar eight (which is always coxed), but the same principles apply to smaller boats, sculling boats, and coxless boats.

 Stern pair

 The "stroke" is the rower closest to the stern of the boat and usually the most competitive rower in the crew.
 Everyone else follows the stroke's timing - placing their blades in and out of the water at the same time as stroke.
 The stroke can communicate with the coxswain (when in a stern coxed boat) to give feedback on how the boat feels.
 During a race, it is the stroke's responsibility to establish the crew's rate (number of strokes per minute) and rhythm.
 (In coxed boats, the coxswain will assist the stroke in establishing the rate).
 Because of the great responsibilities, the rower in the stroke seat will usually be one of the most technically sound members of the boat, capable of setting a good rhythm.
 The stroke is typically the best rower in the boat.

 The next rower ('seven' in an eight) sits directly behind stroke and is typically both fit and skilled: this rower acts as a buffer between the stroke and the rest of the crew.
 They closely follow the rhythm set by the stroke and help transmit this rhythm to the rest of the boat, and particularly to the rowers rowing on the same side as seven, since rowers tend to look at the blades on their side of the boat to check their timing.
 If the stroke increases or decreases the stroke rate it is essential that seven follows this change so that it is translated to the rest of the crew.
 Number seven usually watches the back of stroke so that they can time when to move up the slide and copy their rhythm.
 The job of seven is to emulate the rhythm of the stroke.